deadlyjack/Acode/readme.md

 ![logo](./res/icon/android/ic_launcher-web.png)

-This is a hybrid app using Apache Cordova.
-This app is published on play store.
+Acode is a hybrid app using Apache Cordova.
+This app is available on the play store.
 Check it out from [here](https://acode.foxdebug.com).

-Note: This project is not organised and it is very hard understand the project structure.
-I'll try to make it clear as possible.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"